On torsion anomalous intersections: Applications to the Mordell-Lang Conjecture

 If $N=2$, the intersection $C \cap H$ is not torsion anomalous, so we must follow another line.
 For this reason, we need the assumption of $C$ being transverse.

-\begin{thm} Let $C$ be a transverse curve in $E^2$ with $E$ a CM elliptic curve defined over a number field $k$.
-Let $\Gamma$ be a subgroup of $E^2$ such that the group of its coordinates is an ${\mathrm{End}}(E)$-module of rank one, generated by $g$.
-Then, for any positive $\eta$ there exists a constant $c_2$ depending only on $E^N$ and $\eta$, such that the set has N\'eron-Tate height bounded as
+\begin{cor} Let $C$ be a transverse curve in $E^2$ with $E$ a CM elliptic curve defined over a number field $k$.
+Let $\Gamma$ be a subgroup of $E^2$ such that the group $\overline\Gamma$ of its coordinates is an ${\mathrm{End}}(E)$-module of rank one, and let $g\in\overline\Gamma $ be an element of infinite order.
+Then, for any positive $\eta$ there {exist constants $\ctre,\cquattro$,} depending only on $E^N$ and $\eta$, such that {the N\'eron-Tate height and the cardinality of the set are bounded as}